 Please contact the school office if you have any questions about your student’s service hours.

 Mission trip opportunities are provided yearly for our upper school students.

-All of our students participate in chapel every week.
+All our students participate in chapel every week.
 Sixth through twelfth grade students attend chapel each Thursday at 9:00.a.m.
-These chapels are well-planned, and provide worship time and speakers who challenge every student to deepen their walk with Christ.
+These chapels are well-planned and provide worship time and speakers who challenge every student to deepen their walk with Christ.

 Chapels are carefully planned so all students feel welcome.
 Praise and worship are part of each service.
 A student led praise band leads worship under the careful eye of teachers who teach students how to be worship leaders.
 Sixth through twelfth grade students lead worship each Thursday.
 Students learn how to use their vocal and instrumental gifts to lead contemporary worship.
 Other students learn how to help by working the sound and light boards.
 Our master teachers prepare students musically, and we mentor students as they learn to lead worship.